dsilverberg95/dynamic_tuna/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-📣 Attribution

-This library was created by David Silverberg.
-If you use it in your work, please give credit to the original author in documentation or source code comments.

 📬 Contact

 Have questions or feedback?
-Reach out to me at email@example.com or create an issue in the repository.
+Reach out to me at dsilverberg95@gmail.com or create an issue in the repository.

 Happy Optimizing! 🎉